AlexanderKaluzhny/django-react/README.md

 This approach provides several benefits:
 * **No separate dev server needed:** Unlike typical Vite setups that run a dev server, this configuration builds static files that Django serves directly
-* **Simple Django integration:** No need for proxy configurations, CORS settings, or complex Django static files setup
+* **Simple Django integration:** No need for additional Django configuration and template tags
-* **Fast builds:** Vite uses esbuild for transpilation, resulting in 40-75% faster builds compared to Webpack
-* **Watch mode for development:** `npm start` watches for file changes and automatically rebuilds (incremental builds are very fast - ~1-2 seconds)
-* **Full configuration control:** Clean and simple `vite.config.js` (187 lines) compared to complex webpack configs (697+ lines)
-* **Modern tooling:** Vite provides excellent developer experience with better error messages and faster feedback
-* **Smaller bundles:** Production builds are 85% smaller (146 KB vs 1 MB) thanks to better tree-shaking and optimization

 ### Available Scripts